Miracle: Letters to the President: Box office

+The film was released on September 15, 2021, on 1198 screens.
+As of December 31, 2021, the film has grossed $4,658,483 from 717,163 admissions, making it the 8th highest grossing South Korean film of 2021.

 Critical response

 Kang Min-kyung of Star News reviewing the film lauded the performance of ensemble, especially acting of Lee Soo-kyung, saying, "Soo-kyung is the trump card and core of The Miracle".
 She liked the scenic beauty of locales and wrote, "Their [Park Jeong-min, Lee Seong-min, Lim Yoon-ah, and Lee Su-kyung] ensemble and the beautiful background where you can feel the four seasons from spring to summer, autumn, and winter add to the immersion and leave a lasting impression in the heart."
 Kang wrote about the film in the opening of review, "It touches the hearts of the viewers slowly and permeates.
 A genius boy's 'miracle' brings laughter and sometimes tears.
 This is the story of the movie The Miracle."
 Kim Seong-Hyun reviewing the film for YTN wrote that the performance of the actors was excellent but, "despite the strong performances of these actors, the film story is overly dramatic and weakens the narrative link.
 The conflict structure in the film and the process of resolving it are to the point that it feels forced and artificial.."
 Concluding the review Seong-Hyun said, " The Miracle ends with Richard Sanderson's famous song "Reality", which was also used in the movie La Boum in the 80s.
 The lyrics of the song 'Dream is my reality' are as beautiful as Junkyung's dream, but it is not enough to erase the bitter taste."